 Mobile applications are the preferred mechanism for data entry.
 Data should be entered into the protocol-specific application as they are being collected, whenever possible, to minimize data transcription and improve data quality.
+For detailed instructions on protocol specific data entry into mobile devices, see the NEON Internal Sampling Support Library (SSL).
 Mobile devices should be synced at the end of each field day, where possible; alternatively, devices should be synced immediately upon return to the Domain Support Facility.